tierra/wp-vagrant/README.md

     * `192.168.167.10 wordpress-php53.local`
     * `192.168.167.11 wordpress-php54.local`
 5. Start Vagrant: `vagrant up [box]`
-    * Without naming a box, all boxes will be started (this will take a long time), but you can also start just `wordpress-php52`, `wordpress-php53`, or `wordpress-php54` individually.
+    * Without naming a box, just the `wordpress-php53` box will be started.
+      Specify `wordpress-php52` or `wordpress-php54` to start up either one instead.

 Note that Apache is configured to point to the `wordpress/build` directory, so you need to remember to run `grunt` from the WordPress directory after